Two-Path Operators, Triadic Decompositions, and Majorized Quotients for Ego-Centered Network Compression: Abstract

 \section{Abstract}

 Two--paths (wedges) are the elementary combinatorial objects behind clustering, triadic closure, redundancy, and brokerage.
 Motivated by a two--path formalism that links Burt's structural holes to node--centered ego networks, we develop an operator viewpoint in which wedge incidence induces a canonical ``two--walk'' matrix and a unique decomposition into an edge--supported (triadic) part and a nonedge--supported (open) part.
-We then study quotient/contraction constructions designed to compress collections of dominating ego networks together with selected ``traversing'' nodes, and we prove a safe (inequality) transfer theorem for two--walk mass under contraction, with an explicit nonnegative error and an equality characterization in terms of a wedge--equitable partition.
-Finally, we illustrate the theory on ten benchmark graphs and their ego--traversing contractions using table--driven diagnostics and two distribution figures.
+We then study quotient/contraction constructions designed to compress collections of dominating ego networks together with selected ``traversing'' nodes, and we prove a two--walk transfer theorem under contraction, establishing an inequality with an explicit nonnegative error term and an equality characterization in terms of a wedge--equitable partition.
+Finally, we illustrate the theory on ten benchmark graphs and their ego--traversing contractions using table--driven diagnostics.